Kuomintang: Under Chiang Kai-shek in mainland China

 Before the Northern Expedition, the KMT began as a heterogeneous group advocating American-inspired federalism and provincial autonomy.
 However, the KMT under Chiang's leadership aimed at establishing a centralized one-party state with one ideology.
 This was even more evident following Sun's elevation into a cult figure after his death.
 The control by one single party began the period of "political tutelage", whereby the party was to lead the government while instructing the people on how to participate in a democratic system.
 The topic of reorganizing the army, brought up at a military conference in 1929, sparked the Central Plains War.
 The cliques, some of them former warlords, demanded to retain their army and political power within their own territories.
 Although Chiang finally won the war, the conflicts among the cliques would have a devastating effect on the survival of the KMT.
-Muslim Generals in Kansu waged war against the Guominjun in favor of the KMT during the conflict in Gansu in 1927–1930.
+Muslim Generals in Gansu waged war against the Guominjun in favor of the KMT during the conflict in Gansu in 1927–1930.

 In 1931, Japanese aggression resumed with the Mukden Incident and occupation of Manchuria, and the CCP founded the Chinese Soviet Republic (CSR) in Jiangxi while secretly recruiting within the KMT government and military.
 Chiang was alarmed by the expansion of communist influence; he wanted to suppress internal conflicts before confronting foreign aggression.
 The KMT were aided by German military advisors.
 The CSR was destroyed in 1934 after a series of KMT offensives.
 The communists abandoned bases in southeast China for Shaanxi in a military retreat called the Long March; less than 10% of the communist army survived.
 A new base, the Shaan-Gan-Ning Border Region, was created with Soviet aid.

 KMT secret police persecuted suspected communists and political opponents with terror.
 In The Birth of Communist China, C.P.
 Fitzgerald describes China under the rule of the KMT thus: "the Chinese people groaned under a regime Fascist in every quality except efficiency."

 In 1936, Chiang was kidnapped by Zhang Xueliang in the Xi'an Incident and forced into the Second United Front, an anti-Japanese alliance with the CCP; the Second Sino-Japanese War started the following year.
 The alliance brought little coordination and was treated as a temporary cease fire in the civil war.
-The New Fourth Army Incident in 1941 ended the alliance.
+The New Fourth Army incident in 1941 ended the alliance.

-While the KMT army sustained heavy casualties fighting the Japanese, the CCP expanded its territory by guerrilla tactics within Japanese occupied regions, leading some claims that the CCP often refused to support the KMT troops, choosing to withdraw and let the KMT troops take the brunt of Japanese attacks.